Rhina Toruño Haensly: Transition to a career in Latin American literature

 In 1987, Toruño-Haensly married Héctor-Neri Castañeda, who became her second husband.
 She traveled with Héctor when he delivered lectures in philosophy in Europe.
 When Héctor was diagnosed with brain cancer in 1990, Toruño-Haensly suspended her graduate studies to care for him.
-She took Héctor to his home country of Guatamala a few weeks before his death to receive his country’s highest award, the Order of the Quetzal, in honor of his scholarly accomplishments in philosophy.
-Héctor passed away on September 7, 1991, in Bloomington, Indiana.
+She took Héctor to his home country of Guatemala a few weeks before his death to receive his country's highest award, the Order of the Quetzal, in honor of his scholarly accomplishments in philosophy.
+Héctor died on September 7, 1991, in Bloomington, Indiana.
 While Héctor still could speak, he urged Toruño-Haensly to become a citizen of the United States.
-She became a naturalized citizen of the U.S. shortly before Héctor passed away.
+She became a naturalized citizen of the U.S. shortly before Héctor died.

 In 1994, Toruño-Haensly earned her Ph.D. in Latin American Literature from Indiana University in Bloomington, Indiana.
-Toruño-Haensly's dissertation was Tiempo, destino y opresión en la obra de Elena Garro (Time, Destiny and Opression in the work of Elena Garro).
+Toruño-Haensly's dissertation was Tiempo, destino y opresión en la obra de Elena Garro (Time, Destiny and Oppression in the work of Elena Garro).
 Toruño-Haensly did groundbreaking work on the writings of Elena Garro, who is now recognized as one of the leading 20th century women writers in Mexico.
-This recognition is in part due to Toruño-Haensly's books and other scholarly papers that Toruño-Haensly wrote about Elena Garro.
+This recognition is in part due to Toruño-Haensly's books and other scholarly papers that she wrote about Elena Garro.
 Toruño-Haensly's work was based on a series of interviews that she conducted with Elena Garro in Mexico.
 Toruño-Haensly's dissertation was published as a book in 1996 with an updated edition in 1998.

 In 1995, Toruño-Haensly was inducted into the Academia Salvadoreña de la Lengua (Salvadoran Academy of Language), which is a branch of the Royal Academy of Spanish in Spain.
 She was the first woman to receive this honor.

 Scholar and teacher of Latin American literature

-After teaching for a year at Florida State University in Tallahassee, Florida, in 1995 Toruño-Haensly joined the faculty of the University of Texas of the Permian Basin (UTPB) in Odessa, Texas, as an Assistant Professor of Spanish.
-Her experience and outstanding scholarly work lead to early promotions, first to Associate Professor after two years and then to the rank of Professor in 2001.
+After teaching for a year at Florida State University in Tallahassee, Florida, in 1995 Toruño-Haensly joined the faculty of the University of Texas of the Permian Basin (UTPB) in Odessa, Texas, as an assistant professor of Spanish.
+Her experience and outstanding scholarly work lead to early promotions, first to associate professor after two years and then to the rank of Professor in 2001.
 She also became a Fellow in the Kathlyn Cosper Dunagan Professorship in Humanities in 2000 and held this fellowship until she retired in August 2013.

 Toruño-Haensly was an energetic and accomplished scholar.
 Highlights of her career while at UTPB include a stint as a Visiting Scholar at the Institute for Latin American Studies at Freie Universität Berlin, Germany, in summer 2002, as well as active participation in the Academia Norteamérica de la Lengua Española (ANLE), the Latin American Studies Association (LASA), and the Modern Language Association (MLA).
 Toruño-Haensly was recognized early at UTPB for her scholarly work with her induction into the La Mancha Society at UTPB in 2002.